WomenWhoCodeBoston/algorithms/challenges/Recursion/BinarySearchTree/Search/Readme.md

-# Reverse a singly linked list
+# Search in a Binary Search Tree

 ## Exercise
 * Given a Binary Seach Tree's root node and a given value, return the node in the binary search tree which contains the same value as the given value.
 Return `null` if the given value is not found in the BST.